4305 N Garfield St # 221 Midland, TX 79705

 Periodontal Disease Treatment Midland TX

-Gum disease, also known as periodontitis, begins as gum inflammation, or gingivitis.
+Gum disease, also known as periodontal disease or periodontitis, begins as gum inflammation or gingivitis.
 A buildup of bacteria on and around the gums can causes gingivitis.
-Patients with poor oral hygiene are at risk of developing periodontitis.
+Patients with poor oral hygiene are at risk of developing periodontal disease.
 Not brushing or flossing enough can lead to gum infection accompanied by pain, swelling, and irritation.

-Dr. Michael Courter can help restore the smile with periodontal disease treatment in our North Midland, TX dental office.
-It is important to treat signs of gum disease before they worsen because gum disease can exacerbate heart problems.
-Once the bacteria that irritate the gums enter the bloodstream, they can affect the heart.
+Dr. Michael Courter can help restore your smile using periodontal disease treatments in our North Midland, TX dental office.
+It is important to treat the signs of gum disease before they worsen because gum disease can cause serious health issues, such as exacerbate heart problems.
+Once the bacteria that are irritating the gums enter the bloodstream, they can affect the heart.
 Many patients with severe gum disease may develop diabetes, heart disease, or strokes.

 Periodontal Disease Treatment in Midland, Texas

-Look Out For These Signs of Gum Disease
+Look Out For These Signs of Periodontal Disease

 Common signs of gum inflammation include: